 Prior Learning Assessment & Recognition (PLAR)

 PLAR is the process of determining whether an individual’s existing level of knowledge or expertise is equivalent to that gained through the successful completion of a university course, series of courses, or a program of study.
-A range of assessment techniques may be used in this process, including demonstrations, challenge exams and portfolio-assisted assessments.
+A range of evaluation methods, as determined by the academic department conducting the assessment, may be used in PLAR, including examinations, demonstrations, interviews, and portfolio-assisted assessments.
 If equivalency of knowledge and skills can be demonstrated through evidence, then academic credit will be granted.
+Types of PLAR credit include course equivalent and unallocated credit.

-Brandon University has a PLAR Coordinator who will help you at all stages of the PLAR process, from general inquires to portfolio development and submission.
+Brandon University’s PLAR Coordinator will help students at all stages of the PLAR process from general inquires to portfolio development and submission.

 The Prior Learning Assessment Process for Students at Brandon University: